 During this session, Michelle voiced the possibility of our 4-year-old daughter Anneke also being on the spectrum.
 After speaking to other professionals who agreed; we will be getting her assessed this year – but this time with a calm head knowing NDIS will give us and Anneke the support we need.

 Up until February 2017, I was employed in a job I loved.
 Due to the needs of my children, I had to resign to give them 100% of my attention.
 They are only little for a short time and early intervention is key.
 Thanks to NDIS, I was able to do this.

-The funding NDIS allocated to Lola and Frankie means between them both, they receive speech therapy six times a fortnight for both speech/language and pragmatic skills and food therapy sessions, occupational therapy (OT) twice a fortnight, psych three times a month, art therapy three times month and social group twice a month.
+The funding NDIS allocated to Lola and Frankie means between them both, they receive speech therapy for both speech/language and pragmatic skills, occupational therapy (OT) and psychology.